klab-aizu/.github/profile/README.md

 ## Contact

-If there is any issue, please send email to Khanh (khanh@u-aizu.ac.jp)
+If there is any issue, please send an email to Khanh (khanh@u-aizu.ac.jp)